THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 - TrackPoint
 - HDMI / Type-C
 - TouchScreen / Stylus ( double click doesnt work and non-functional on mojave )
-- Internal Wi-Fi (use the heliport app to join networks just like the built in wireless and check "load at login" to autostart it if u would like...if u want to connect to your home internet automatically then u will need to edit the info.plist of the itlwm.kext with your ssid and password OR set your router to ssid "ssdt" with security key "zxyssdt112233")
+- Internal Wi-Fi (use the heliport app to join networks just like the built in wireless and check "load at login" to autostart it if u would like...if u want to connect to your home internet automatically then u will need to edit the info.plist of the itlwm.kext with your ssid and password)

 ## Fixes in progress but not released